 The 1911 Census tells us that the head of the family was John Williams aged 59.
 He was employed as a County Council Labourer (Road Worker).
-His wife Mary aged 52 and their 3 children – Samuel Williams aged 21, a Coal Miner at Bettisfield Colliery.
+His wife was Mary aged 52 and their 3 listed children were Samuel Williams aged 21, a Coal Miner at Bettisfield Colliery.
 John Angel Williams aged 16 and Margaret Ann Williams aged 13 years.

 On Monday 19 July 1915 John sailed from Devonport with the Battalion for Gallipoli, going via Alexandria.
 He disembarked at Sulva Bay on Monday 9 August 1915 and was killed in action the very next day on Tuesday 10 August 1915.

 Flintshire Observer.
 Thursday 14 October 1915 – Bagillt Territorial Killed.
 Private John Angel Williams of Bagillt who was killed in action at the Dardanelles on the 10 August.
 He was a member of the 1/5th Battalion, Royal Welsh Fusiliers.

 A telegram to Mr J Williams, father of John Angel Williams read as follows:-

 Sir, It is my painful duty to inform you that a report has this day been received from the War Office notifying the death of No. 2231 Private J A Williams 1/5th Battalion Royal Welsh Fusiliers, which occurred in the field on 10 August 1915, and I am to express to you the sympathy and regret of the Army Council in your loss.
 The cause of death was Killed in Action.